 - Non-cash Transactions Globally & Regionally lets you explore the number of non-cash transactions across six regions and six years.

-- Transactions per Inhabitant where you can build customized graphs with data from 32 countries across five years.
+- Non-cash Transactions per Inhabitant where you can build customized graphs with data from 27 countries across five years.

-- Key Regulatory & Industry Initiatives (KRIIs) includes four key KRII objectives; a heat map of global and regional KRIIs; and a chart that shows the varying scope of KRIIs across regions.
+- Key Regulatory & Industry Initiatives (KRIIs) includes four key industry transformation trends which are driven by KRIIs; a heat map of global and regional KRIIs; and a chart that shows the overlapping impact of KRIIs on industry transformation trends.

 Creating Custom Graphs